Ryoo Seung-wan: 2010–present

-In 2015, Ryoo wrote and directed Veteran, an action film about an amoral and powerful third-generation business tycoon doggedly pursued by a detective investigating the mysterious injuries of a truck driver.
-Ryoo said, "Because (the movie) is about the world I know and the story about people I know, it was comfortable for me. [...]
+In 2015, Ryoo wrote and directed Veteran, an action film about an amoral and powerful third-generation business tycoon doggedly pursued by a detective investigating the mysterious injuries of a truck driver.Ryoo said, "Because (the movie) is about the world I know and the story about people I know, it was comfortable for me. [...]
 But my feeling comfortable doesn't mean that the work is easy.
 It just means that I'm comfortable (working out the troubles). [...]
-I didn't want the movie to be based on personal revenge, and I want it to show how a person gets justice through the legal system."
-Made with a modest budget of ₩6 billion, Veteran became a huge blockbuster at the South Korean box office, attracting 13.3 million admissions and earning US$89.7 million.
+I didn't want the movie to be based on personal revenge, and I want it to show how a person gets justice through the legal system."Made with a modest budget of ₩6 billion, Veteran became a huge blockbuster at the South Korean box office, attracting 13.3 million admissions and earning US$89.7 million.
 It is the biggest hit of Ryoo's career and currently the 5th all-time highest-grossing film in Korean cinema history.

 His next project was The Battleship Island, set on Hashima Island, an outlying island abandoned by Japan off the coast of Nagasaki, where countless Koreans were drafted into forced labor during World War II.
 The film follows a group of American OSS agents and Korean independence fighters on a mission to evacuate a key Korean figure from the island.

 In 2021, Ryoo directed Escape from Mogadishu, a film based on real events of the Somali Civil War in the 1990s.
 It depicted details of perilous escape attempt made by North and South Korean embassy personnel stranded during the conflict.
 The film made with production cost of ₩24 billion was entirely shot in Morocco.
 It was selected as the South Korean entry for the Best International Feature Film at the 94th Academy Awards.

+Filmmaking

+Ryoo Seung-wan is called Korea's 'action kid' for his unique action and rough life style.

+Ryoo frequently collaborated with film editor Nam Na-yeong.
+She has edited films Arahan, The City of Violence, and Crying Fist.